-The Grid - Responsive Incentive Design Market Access Program (GRID-MAP) is a resource acquisition energy efficiency program that provides commercial Retail, Office, and Wholesale customers and Residential Single Family and Multi-Family customers with technical assistance and opportunities to increase the efficiency of the buildings in which they live and work.
+The Grid - Responsive Incentive Design Market Access Program (GRID-MAP) is a resource acquisition energy efficiency program that provides Residential Single Family and Multi Family customers and commercial Retail, Office, and Wholesale customers with technical assistance and opportunities to increase the efficiency of the buildings in which they live and work.
 To achieve the TSB, energy savings, and demand reduction targets, the Program provides open access to qualified aggregators to facilitate wider contractor and customer and incorporates an incentive structure that is aligned with the value to SDG&E's grid and based on NMEC savings methodologies, thus expanding the measures available for implementation.
 The Program also leverages a customized software platform to improve the Program's efficiency and effectiveness by allowing aggregators to scope projects, evaluate scenarios, submit applications and documents, and retrieve information online.